TheShare/WallStarter/README.md

 # Wallstarter
-This can open your wallpaper apps, such as Lively Wallpaper, which it only supports currently.
-There arent many, so please tell me them!

-# Features
-opening GitHub page
-Opening LivelyWallpaper
-making it easier on the system to start wallpaper apps thats it i guess.
+-Shortcut to open LivelyWallpaper and this GitHub page -Makes it easier to start wallpaper apps.

+NOTICE: OFFICALLY UNSUPPORTED AS OF MAY 2023.